frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 show_sidebar: 0

 metatags:
- description: A pick list is a document that indicates which items should be taken from your inventory to fulfill orders.
+ description: A Pick List is a document that indicates which items should be taken from your inventory to fulfill orders.
 This is particularly useful for shippers with a large amount of inventory, volume of orders, or customers ordering many SKUs.
  keywords: Pick List, Picking Slip, frappe, Pick Ticket, erpnext new features, erp, open source erp, free erp, stock
 ---

 ## Pick List

-A pick list is a document that indicates which items should be taken from your inventory to fulfill orders.
+A Pick List is a document that indicates which items should be taken from your inventory to fulfill orders.
 This is particularly useful for shippers with a large amount of inventory, volume of orders, or customers ordering many SKUs.

 To access Pick List, go to: